 Provide funds for the accomplishments of the tasks identified herein as the responsibility of the Contractor;

-Provide an electronic copy of the public DEIS;
+Provide an electronic copy of the public DEIS, including appendices;

 Provide an electronic copy of all public comments received on the DEIS.

 Provide an electronic copy of public scoping comments received and draft public scoping report.